 How to Market Your Real Estate Business on Social Media

-As a whole, you first need to know the type of audience you want to target, then select the right social media platform and finally run targeted advertising campaigns.
+You first need to know the type of audience you want to target, select the right social media platform, and run targeted advertising campaigns.

 Depending on the age of the platform, you may also include a regular posting routine.

-Now that you learned the reasons when you should not use social media for your real estate marketing, let’s also see what you can do to improve your likelihood of success.
+Now that you learned when not to use social media for your real estate marketing let’s also see what you can do to improve your success.

 1) Start with Finding and Determining Your Target Audience

-I discussed in my article about real estate niches that a real estate niche can be determined by property type, contract, demographic/life situation, geography, retail or investors need, and seller situation.
+In my article about real estate niches, I discussed that a real estate niche could be determined by property type, contract, demographic/life situation, geography, retail or investor need, and seller situation.

-When it comes to social media, you will have better chances to find the right platform when you are less product-focused and more focused on the target audience.
+Regarding social media, you will have better chances of finding the right platform when you are less product-focused and more focused on the target audience.

-Niches by property type when your focus has been townhomes so far won’t give you much information about the target group that usually buys townhomes but this is something you can find out by researching.
+Niches by property type, when your focus has been townhomes so far, won’t give you much information about the target group that usually buys townhomes, but you can find this by researching.

-The best niches for social media are by demographics or life situations.
+The best niches for social media are demographics or life situations.

 Why is that?

-Because there is enough data available to know which demographic group is mostly represented on which social media platform.
+Enough data is available to know which demographic group is mainly represented on which social media platform.

-If your niche would have only been a certain geographic area, you would first need to analyze your current and past clients, and how they are distributed across the different demographics there are.
+If your niche would have only been a particular geographic area, you would first need to analyze your current and past clients and how they are distributed across the different demographics.